-Nature is teeming with phyto-nutrients that our body recognizes and can utilize to cleanse, detoxify, protect, nourish, and build with.
-They are rich with antiseptics that can ward off pathogens without creating resistant super bugs or strip us of our good bacteria in the process.
-Intelligent and dynamic molecules that will assist our body in repairing.
+Plants are teeming with phytonutrients that our body recognizes and can utilize to cleanse, detoxify, protect, nourish, and build with.
+There are numerous plants and other elements in nature that are rich with antiseptic properties.
+That ward off pathogens without creating resistant superbugs or stripping us of our good bacteria in the process.
+Intelligent and dynamic molecules that will assist your body in repairing.

-Cold and Flu
+Respiratory Support for Cold and Flu

 Peppermint– for fevers and to open sinus passages

 Oregano and/or Thyme – the heavy hitters for any pathogen

-Thieves or other blends specifically made for immune action
+Thieves™ or other blends specifically made for immune action

 Raindrop Technique (RDT) is an aromatherapy technique that everyone can learn to do at home.
 I know of nothing better for viral outbreaks and we use it in my household anytime someone in our family gets sick.